MylesBorins/mylesborins.com/content/pages/about.md

 # code | music | art
 ![a picture of Myles](/images/me.jpg)

-Myles Borins is a developer, musician, artist, and inventor
+Myles Borins is a developer, musician, artist, and maker

-he works for Google as a developer advocate serving the Node.js ecosystem
+He works for Google as a developer advocate serving the Node.js ecosystem

-he graduated with a Master of Music Science and Technology from c.c.r.m.a.

-a.k.a the center for computer research in music and acoustics
+He cares about the open web and healthy communities.

 you can find his cv as a pdf [here](http://MylesBorins.com/cv.pdf)